efstathiosntonas/react-native-style-libraries-benchmark/README.md

 ### ***Note: Test scores may vary between different machines with different hardware***

-> Note: `Restyle` scores are surprisingly impressive, but `react-native-unistyles` is the slowest, especially on the new v3, I'm not sure why.
+> `Restyle` scores are remarkably impressive.
+While the stable version of `react-native-unistyles` performs well compared to Native StyleSheet, the latest **beta (v3)** version is significantly slower.

 250 items are rendered in `Array.map` and it's a **basic** test in DEV mode.
 When more features of each library are added (eg. media queries etc) as your project grows the measurements may vary by a lot.